 ETL

-- Extract - data from different original formats and/or multiple sources;
+- Extract data from various formats and sources

-- Transform - to the unified common format optimized for subsequent computation (e.g., training deep learning model);
+- Transform it into a unified format optimized for compute (e.g., deep learning)

 Table of Contents